“Who was the first to find the body?” Kai asked, studying the crime scene at the same time.

 “Kai?”
 Cynthia called out to the empty space.

 “What’s wrong?”
-One of the guys from Team D asked, looking up at her when she stepped out.
+One of the officers from Team D asked, looking up at her when she stepped out.
 “You look so pale.”

 “Uh…” Cynthia managed.
 “Nothing.
 I thought you guys were making weird sounds here…”

-The guy shook his head.
+The officer shook his head.
 “We’re way too busy for games around here.”

 With one foot as a placeholder for the door, she put her gloves on while still circulating the area with her sharp eyes.
 When she was ready, she knelt down and grabbed the envelope.
-Straightening up, she opened the envelope with her gloved hands but her eyes were still focusing on her surroundings.
-She risked a glance at the envelope which read ‘Police’ in red ink.
+Straightening up, she turned the envelope right-side up with her gloved hands but her eyes were still focusing on her surroundings.
+She risked a glance at the envelope which read “Police” in red ink.
 Her nose told her it wasn’t just ink.
 Studying the box, she was not sure if it consisted of anything life-threatening.
-Her instinct told her to bring it inside before she study it further.
+Her instinct told her to bring it inside before she studied it further.
 No sounds of it being a bomb, right?
 So no harm.
 Yet.

 © Thursday, February 17th, 2011

 Posted: Friday, May 13th, 2011